Welcome to Nightingale House

 |CQC Rating:||Requires Improvement|

-Nightingale House is the latest service from Progress providing a throughput service for young adults aged 18-25 with complex disabilities and/or Acquired Brain Injury.
+Nightingale House provides a throughput service for young adults aged 16-25 with complex disabilities and/or Acquired Brain Injury.
 This young adult’s residential home has been recently renovated to include all of the latest equipment to facility independence and dignity.
 Nightingale has also been carefully planned for therapeutic care with a garden filled with different smells, textures and elements which can be easily accessed by all.

 Experts in the field of sensory technology have designed and installed our sensory room with the latest digital equipment.
 Heated flooring, an interactive mat, projector, lighting, sensory seating and the colour schemes provide a therapeutic space providing stimulation or relaxation.
 The room doubles as a cinema room providing further social space.